AIStorageDepot

 Create and edit items

-Click + New ▾ and choose a type (prompt, skill, rule, doc, config — or a custom type).
+Click + New ▾ and choose a type (prompt, skill, rule, doc, template, config, file — or a custom type).
 Give it a title and a body; for prompts, wrap the fill-in parts in [brackets].
 Every item has a format and a file extension that come from its type.

 Edits save a new version (see below), so you can always go back.